-A briefing note on the immigration implications for Tier 2 workers of changes to salary, the Government’s Furlough Scheme and redundancy amid the COVID-19 pandemic
+A briefing note on the immigration implications for Tier 2 workers of changes to salary, wage support schemes and redundancy amid the COVID-19 pandemic

-The spread of COVID-19 pandemic around the globe is having significant and wide-ranging economic as well as public health impacts.
-Businesses are already feeling the adverse side-effects of profoundly changed trading circumstances.
-This note will take you through the immigration implications of a number of actions you may be forced to take to protect your business over the coming months, taking into account Home Office guidance as this is updated.
+The COVID-19 pandemic has significant and wide-ranging economic as well as public health impacts.
+Businesses are feeling the side-effects of profoundly changed trading circumstances.
+This note will take you through the immigration implications of a number of actions you may be forced to take to protect your business due to the pandemic, taking into account Home Office guidance as this is updated.

 Key points from latest guidance

 The Home Office last issued revised information on GOV.UK on 14 April 2020 however this guide has been updated to consider wage support schemes other than the furlough scheme.
 We have also added a new section covering the potential need to review your sponsor licence as a result of economic impacts caused by COVID-19.

 Before taking any decision to place Tier 2 employees on unpaid leave or to grant voluntary periods of unpaid leave, employers must consider their sponsor compliance duties.
 These stipulate that a Tier 2 sponsored worker cannot take four or more weeks of unpaid leave per calendar year, according to their normal working pattern.
 So, for a person working a five-day week, the number of days taken must be less than 20 and for a person working a four-day week, it must be less than 16 days.
 This is cumulative and not only in one single block.